-Based on our assessment of the financial and liquidity position of the PFCC/CC following the Covid-19 outbreak, there are no material uncertainties or concerns on the basis of preparing the 2018/2019 financial statements as a going concern.
+Based on our assessment of the financial and liquidity position of the PFCC/CC following the Covid-19 outbreak, there are no material uncertainties or concerns on the basis of preparing the 2019/20 financial statements as a going concern.
+A full assessment of Going Concern is provided in the Accounting Policies section (page 86).